Harendrasingh1/To-Do-App/README.md

 It will run the application on http://127.0.0.1:8000/

+Now the application is ready to use
+Open your browser and go to http://127.0.0.1:8000/

 ## Code Review

 Your contribution will be reviewed by the project maintainers.
 Be prepared to address any feedback or suggestions to ensure the quality and compatibility of your changes.